 In the end, I’d say this whole content trip slash adventure was pretty successful.

-Ladies, where we going next?
+Pack your polarized sunglasses for women, ladies, where we going next?